martinskeem/magento-economics-sync/README.md

 ## Configuration - logging
-Emits logging into subfolder called `/log`, this has to be created - or path can be changed in `logging.conf`.
+Emits logging to console and flat file in subfolder `/log`.
+This can be configured in `logging.conf`.

 ## Configuration - e-conomic constants